abe-winter/abe-winter.github.io/_posts/2020-01-03-rageworks.md

 > To succeed, an offering must create value for all entities involved in the exchange -- target customers, the company, and its collaborators.

 The reason this can be so crappy for me is that I'm not really a stakeholder.
-My ex-job isn't really even a stakeholder.
+My ex-employer isn't really even a stakeholder.
 Justworks, the PEO that contracts to wageworks to provide COBRA, *may* be one.

-How am I not a stakeholder you ask?
+How am I not a stakeholder, you ask?
 I have neither of the two levers that consumers use to get better service from companies: exit and voice.
 I've already exited, in that I've been fired or quit my company by the time I'm getting cobra.
 And I'm not making a new purchase decision, and can't take my COBRA business elsewhere, so I don't have a voice.

 The fact that you can only sign up for health insurance at randomly chosen dates per year is icing on the cake and further reduces my power here.
 The system is strangely design to empower opaque bureaucracy.
 This is the sharp end of a very, long, stick.